When a Christian Can’t Stop Thinking Blasphemous Thoughts

 Similarly, Kate was experiencing a natural reaction to the trauma of waking to thoughts that shocked and repulsed her because they were so contrary to her heart-attitude to Jesus.
 Her reaction, in fact, was proof of her sincere devotion to Christ.

-Try telling yourself, “Whatever I do, I must not think of blue giraffes.”
-It is inevitable that you’ll think of them.
-The more I raise the stakes – such as threatening to beat you if you think of blue giraffes – the more you will be plagued by the thought of blue giraffes.
+Try telling yourself, “Whatever I do, I must not think of elephants in polka dot pajamas.”
+The very act of trying not to think of them will cause you to think of them.
+The more I raise the stakes – such as threatening to beat you if you think of them – the more you will be plagued by thoughts of pajamas-clad elephants.
 One’s very anxiety about it and desperation not to think of them will increase the problem.

-It’s like walking on a plank that is high off the ground.
-The more you fear falling, the more nervous you will be and the greater the chance that you will actually fall.
+It’s like walking on a plank that is lying on the ground.
+You do it effortless and perfectly.
+The higher off the ground you raise it, however, the more fear of falling will begin to grip you.
+The more nervous you become, the more likely it is that your very nervousness will make you unsteady and cause you to fall.
 So it is that the more you fear thinking something blasphemous, the more likely it is to happen.
 That’s not for any spiritual reason.
-It’s purely psychological.
+It’s purely psychological – a perfectly normal mental reaction.
 On the other hand, the less concerned you are about the thought and the more you ignore it and focus on other things, the more it will fade from your thoughts.

 It is astounding how high a proportion of those who e-mail me fearing that they have committed the unpardonable sin suffer from Obsessive Compulsive Disorder (OCD), or some other psychological difficulty.
 This shows that in most cases, uncontrollable blasphemous thoughts are not a theological matter or even a spiritual one, but the product of a psychological condition that is not only most unpleasant, but exceedingly unfair.
 Ironically, the more anxious one is to please God, the more severe the affliction.

-I know that in practice it is difficult, but in theory Kate should try to be as unconcerned as she can about the repulsive thoughts buzzing around in her mind.
+In theory – I know that in practice it is difficult – Kate should try to be as unconcerned as she can about the repulsive thoughts buzzing around in her mind.
 Like someone swearing in her presence, it is unpleasant but it is not her doing.
 Those thoughts are the devil’s doing, not Kate’s.
 She can simply ignore them and let the devil take the blame for them.
 None of us will ever stop the devil and his horde from being evil, so we can just let them do their thing and focus on glorifying our Lord.

 When you find yourself suffering like Kate, my suggestion is that you go on the offensive and hit the Enemy where it hurts him most.
 Whenever a lying thought about Jesus comes to you, turn it into an occasion to praise Jesus, thanking him that he is the holy Son of God; pure and sinless.
 Keep exalting Jesus until the blasphemous thought eventually leaves.
 Every time the thought returns, rejoice in the purity, perfection, and divine power of your Lord, affirming his goodness in praise-filled prayer.
 Then, no matter what heretical things flash through your mind, every lie fired into your head turns into an invitation to exalt Jesus and build up your faith in his righteousness.
 However, you most exalt Christ, not by turning this into an obsessive ritual, but by relaxing and enjoying the fact that through Christ you are forgiven, no matter what unwanted thoughts plague you.